Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 ```

 ### Use shouldComponentUpdate or React.PureComponent
-Certainly!
-Optimizing React components for performance can significantly improve the responsiveness of your application, especially for complex user interfaces or applications dealing with large datasets.
-Three key concepts to understand in this context are `shouldComponentUpdate`, `React.PureComponent`, and `React.memo`.
-Each offers a way to control component re-rendering under different circumstances.

 #### `shouldComponentUpdate`

 The `shouldComponentUpdate` method is available in class components and allows you to prevent unnecessary re-renders by manually determining whether a component should update in response to changes in props or state.
 It receives the next props and state as arguments and returns a boolean value indicating whether React should continue with the rendering process.